-IIOM seeks to promote and support the adoption of Obsolescence Management best practices and actively encourages the professional development of the role of Obsolescence Management.
-This will be in accordance with the Internationally recognised Obsolescence Standard IEC62402.
+IIOM seeks to promote and support the adoption of Obsolescence Management best practices and actively encourages the professional development of practitioners.
+The education, training and experience that practitioners typically undertake enables them to work in accordance with the Internationally recognised Obsolescence Standard IEC 62402:2019.

-Increasingly, customers are asking for information about the nominated Obsolescence Management contact in their bidding process as they seek to improve performance and reduce obsolescence risk in contracts.
-With this in mind IIOM have developed a competence framework where essential skills are recognised against different job titles and a path from the IIOM Certificate to the IIOM Diploma is clear.
+Increasingly, customers are asking for information about the suppliers’ Obsolescence Management processes and nominated practitioners when inviting bids for products, systems or services.
+Their motivation is to improve performance and reduce obsolescence risk in contracts.
+With this in mind IIOM has developed a competence framework where essential competencies are recognised at Associate, Member and Fellow grades of individual membership.
 A working group of member companies has formed this framework.

 At the Associate (AIIOM) grade members are able to demonstrate that they meet the requirements of the competence framework by passing the IIOM Short Course in Obsolescence Management at IIOM Associate Grade as provided by the IIOM Endorsed Trainers.
 These are: -